solargrammars/solargrammars.github.io/_posts/2017-01-03-colors-in-context.md

 provides a set of captions for each image, a source of data that looks quite irresistible.
 Then the question is, how can we incorporate such information?
 How the representations of the colors could be `improved` by informing our model/pipeline about the caption associated to the images we use to obtain the palettes.
-I don't know the answer yet, but lets explore a bit to see in which direction we should move.
+I don't know the answer yet, but let's explore a bit to see in which direction we should move.

-Lets not make things difficult and keep working with the validation part of COCO.
+Let"s not make things difficult and keep working with the validation part of COCO.
 For each image, we can obtain one or more captions.
 The from each image $$i \in I$$, we can obtain a pair $$(p_i, s_i)$$, where $$p_i = \{ c_1, ..., c_N \}$$ is  the associated palette of $$N$$ colors, and $$s_i = \{  w_1, ..., w_M \}$$ the caption expressed as a sequence of  words.
 For each